flutter/website/design-principles.md

 Reviewers should carefully read the code and make sure they understand it.
-A reviewer should check the code for both high level concerns, such as whether the code's structure makes sense, as well as readability and adherence to the [relevant style guide](https://google.github.io/styleguide/).
+A reviewer should check the code for both high level concerns, such as whether the code's structure makes sense, as well as readability and adherence to the [Flutter style guide](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo).
 Use [these best practices](https://mtlynch.io/human-code-reviews-1/) when reviewing code and providing comments.